Biologist Arkhat Abzhanov on adaptive radiation, Darwin’s finches and allopatric speciation

 So we have to look at these stories from this perspective, from both genetic and environmental perspectives.

 It is clear that understanding genetic principles of development is quite important for understanding the origins of diversity in the living world.
-It is clear that in order to produce a new shape, a new biological shape, you have to change something at the genetic level, you have to change something about the developmental program.
-But are we prepared to think, are we prepared to accept that at least in some cases the innovation at the genetic level is the driving force for producing dramatic biological variation in examples such as Darwin’s finches and Hawaiian honeycreepers?
+It is clear that in order to produce a new shape, a new biological shape, you have to change something at the genetic level; you have to change something about the developmental program.
+But are we prepared to think?
+Are we prepared to accept that, at least in some cases, the innovation at the genetic level is the driving force for producing dramatic biological variation in examples such as Darwin’s finches and Hawaiian honeycreepers?